with Lyn and Arthur Saville

 When you get over the hill, it is very steep going down in parts, just look at the paths, there are several and pick one which will suit you.

 Eventually you get down to the road which goes across the causeway back to the car park or take the much more pleasant route we take.

 As you get onto the road you will see a yellow signpost on a path to the right, take this path signed La Saline along the side of the etang.

 Cross a wooden bridge over the stream and turn left (do not go uphill) walk beside the barrier and continue along the path for a couple of minutes and you will see a path to the right, leading to a mesh fence.

 Take this and walk through the gap in the fence to the edge of the etang, turn left to the boardwalk and carry on along this which turns to a path.

 At the end of the path you will see the original abandoned building, turn left pass the building and return to the car park.
-There is a café in the village, take pot luck as to whether it is open or not as he seems to open when he feels like it, but the lunches are very good.
+There is a café in the village, (last confirmed in 2017) take pot luck as to whether it is open or not as he seems to open when he feels like it, but the lunches are very good.